 With citizens frequently using smartphones and tablets to access services, authentication methods like biometrics could offer a relatively safe way into the system.

 Many countries have multiple layers of central, regional and local government.
 If there’s a lack of legislative harmony, different tiers of government could opt out of digital ID, preventing comprehensive access.
 Significant variations in data quality between government agencies are widespread, making information sharing extremely difficult.

 If citizen ID is to be truly government-wide, every agency will ultimately have to buy into the program and agree on appropriate legislation.

 Common principles and standards for how government (and any third parties) use the ID, share data, and manage security and privacy are also required.
 This means reaching a sensible balance between accessibility on the one hand, and security/privacy on the other.

-An example of this is the development by the DTO in Australia of a National Trusted Digital Identity Framework designed to ensure consistency of approach to identity, authentication and authorisation across all government services.
+An example of this is the development by the DTO in Australia of a National Trusted Digital Identity Framework designed to ensure consistency of approach to identity, authentication and authorization across all Government services.
 This will also limit the requirement for multiple digital credentials.

 Over the years, various parts of government have acquired disparate IT systems, some of which are 20-30 years’ old.
 In many cases, they have never interacted with each other.
 When a citizen wants to access a new service, they have to re-enter their personal details, and different departments may not be able to access important information held by other agencies.